iampeterkr/blog/_docs/06-#0-student-becomes-teacher.md

 <font size="3"  face="돋움">STUDENTS BECOMES THE TEACHER</font>
 ### 1. Lesson Number One

-Welcome to this **"Challenge Course"**.
+Welcome to this "Challenge Course".
 Until now we've been leading you by the hand and working on some short and relatively easy projects.
 This is a challenge so be ready.
 We have faith in you!

 We’re going to switch it up a bit and allow you to be the teacher of your own class.
 Make a gradebook for all of your students.